-Thrips are a frequent pest seen in greenhouses and gardens.
+Thrips are frequent pests seen in greenhouses and gardens.
 They feed in a huge pack.
 An individual female can generate up to 80 eggs, which hatch in days in warm conditions or weeks to even months in cooler seasons.
 The good news is that there are a lot of available organic pests control to eradicate thrips.

 How thrips look like

-Thrips are minute, straw-colored and slender insects measuring about a millimeter or less and have unique and asymmetrical mouthparts and characteristic fringe wings.
+Thrips are minute, straw-colored and slender insects measuring about a millimeter or less and have unique and asymmetrical mouthparts and characteristic fringed wings.
 There are over 6000 documented species of thrips and most of these are commercial pests that feed by sucking plant juices.
 A few species of thrips are vectors, carrying more than 20 viruses causing plant diseases.
 They feed in very large groups, often leaving plants splotchy, pale, and silvery before eventually dying.